-TOPIC AREA: ADAPATIVE MANAGEMENT - CONTINUED E MANAGEMENT - CONTI NUED Issue Discussion Short-Term Option Long-Term Option Scale Research and data collection needs Emphasize working with States and Federal partners to identify a rapid assessment process that could identify when a population or habitat trigger is being approached.
+TOPIC AREA: ADAPATIVE MANAGEMENT - CONTINUED MANAGEMENT - CONTI NUED Issue Discussion Short-Term Option Long-Term Option Scale Research and data collection needs Emphasize working with States and Federal partners to identify a rapid assessment process that could identify when a population or habitat trigger is being approached.
 Identify appropriate management actions to be taken immediately to address the decline in population or habitat and avoid the need to implement predefined plan adaptive management responses.
 Research could help identify multiprong impacts to populations.
 Clarify the requirements data.
 Must meet in order to be used to inform the causal factor analysis.
 Defer to "Data Management and the Use of Science" topic in the report for recommendation.
 Sagebrush focal areas (SFAs) are inconsistent with the state plan Clarify that adaptive management triggers should not be tied to SFAs in any way, and reiterate the habitat management hierarchy set forth in the Idaho State Plan.
 Clarify triggers are not related to SFA boundaries.
 Potential plan amendment to consider removing SFAs, as needed.
 Idaho

-Scale Multistate Long-Term Option None at this time ŇG Short-Term Option Revise and clarify IMs related to grazing.
+Scale Multistate TOPIC AREA: GRAZING Long-Term Option None at this time Short-Term Option Revise and clarify IMs related to grazing.
 Clearly articulate that proper livestock grazing is compatible with and can be beneficial to manage for quality GRSG habitat.
-Revise prioritization IM to develop methods to quickly assess and report conditions on areas where proper grazing is occurring and supporting quality habitat, and focus on problem areas.
-Continue to move forward with targeted grazing and outcome-based grazing and outcome-based grazing pilots to further demonstrate methods to use grazing to control fuels and improve habitat condition.
-Clarify existing policy and regulations that allow animal unit months (AUMs) to increase based on forage availability.
-TOPIC AREA: GRAZING Discussion Modify language to communicate that properly managed grazing is compatible with GRSG habitat.
+Revise prioritization IM to develop methods to quickly assess and report conditions on areas where proper grazing is or problem areas.
+Continue to move forward with targeted grazing and outcome-based grazing and o Discussion Modify language to communicate that properly managed grazing is compatible with GRSG habitat.
 Focus on identified threats (fire and invasive species/fragmentation).
 Should not be spending a lot of time monitoring and inspecting allotments that are providing good quality sagebrush habitat.
+Incorporate guidance for potential use of livestock grazing as a tool.
 Incorporate guidance for potential use of livestock grazing as a tool.
 Incentivize stewardship and grazing practices that result in improved conditions for GRSG.
 Issue Need to clearly articulate that proper livestock grazing is compatible with enhancing or maintaining Greater Sage- Grouse (GRSG) habitat.

-TOPIC AREA: GRAZING - CONTINUED NTINUED Issue Discussion Short-Term Option Long-Term Option Scale Causal factor analysis must be completed and grazing determined to be a causal factor prior to making changes to grazing permits.
+TOPIC AREA: GRAZING - CONTINUED NTHNUED Issue Discussion Short-Term Option Long-Term Option Scale Causal factor analysis must be completed and grazing determined to be a causal factor prior to making changes to grazing permits.
 Follow current process to complete a causal factor analysis prior to modifying grazing permit.
 Reinforce/offer training on how to modify a permit as described in current guidance.
 None at this time Multistate Sagebrush focal area (SFA) prioritization strategy Incorporate flexibility in the allotment prioritization process.
 Revise allotment prioritization IM.
 Develop a strategy to use existing data for a rapid assessment in SFAs.
 None at this time Multistate Removal of livestock grazing from research natural areas (RNAs) The Oregon Approved Resource Management Plans and Amendments (ARMPA) identifies key RNAs that will be unavailable to livestock grazing.
 While the general issue of research within RNAs, including with varying levels of livestock use, is not something Oregon opposes, the State Action Plan does not include having RNAs unavailable for grazing.
 The State is concerned about potential loss of animal unit months (AUMs), economic losses, potential effects to habitat, and impacts to livestock operators on allotments containing RNAs that are subject to being unavailable for grazing, especially if unsupported by indications of adverse habitat impacts caused by livestock grazing management.
 Work with Oregon to evaluate RNAs and grazing closures.
 To be determined based on outcome of short term option.
 Single State (Oregon)